nermeenwageh10/Leetcode-Solutions/Intermediate level/README.md

 </p>

 # Programming Language  :
-  - Choose Your Comfortable Language you want to solve by it .
+   Choose Your Comfortable Language you want to solve by.
 # What do you want to know to start solving :
-  -Variables
-  -Strings
+  - Variables
+  - Strings
-  -If Conditions
+  - If Conditions
-  -Loops
-  -Lists
-  -Function
+  - Loops
+  - Lists
+  - Function

  # Data Structures:
-   -Array
-   -HashMap(Dictionary)
-   -HashSet
-   -Stack
-   -Queue
+   - Array
+   - HashMap(Dictionary)
+   - HashSet
+   - Stack
+   - Queue
-   -Linked List
+   - Linked List
-   -Binary Search Tree
+   - Binary Search Tree
-   -Trie
-   -Heap
+   - Trie
+   - Heap

  # Concepts :
-   -Sliding Window
+   - Sliding Window
-   -Two Pointers
+   - Two Pointers
-   -BFS & DFS
+   - BFS & DFS
-   -Recursion
-   -Heap
-   -Dictionary(HashMap)
+   - Recursion
+   - Heap
+   - Dictionary(HashMap)
+   - Sorting

   #Techniques:
-   -Two Pointers
+   - Two Pointers
-   -Dynamic Programming
+   - Dynamic Programming
-   -Greedy
+   - Greedy
-   -Bitwise Operators
+   - Bitwise Operators
-   -Backtracking
+   - Backtracking

 # Leetcode-Solutions
 This folder contains solutions to problems that are suitable for intermediate-level problem solvers.
 These problems are more complex than those in the Beginner-Level-Solutions folder and will help you build on your problem solving skills.